 Yes.
 Although Relay is the default, and will generally give the best performance, the following limitations

 - You can initiate a connection, but you cannot receive one; stations that try to connect to you will

 receive a "No route available" error message.
-This means that iPhone or Android users that are using the Relay mode cannot
+This means that iOS or Android users that are using the Relay mode cannot

 connect to each other.

 - Because there are only a small number of relay severs, you often cannot connect to the same conference or